manziman/dockercistack/README.md

 **Jenkins Setup**

-Plugins to install: Artifactory, Gogs, Robot Framework, Go
+Plugins to install: Artifactory, Gogs, Robot Framework, Go.

+Set docker binary path.

 Create pipeline job using jenkinsfile.
 Select the settings: Use Gogs secret, Build when a change is pushed to Gogs.